ddoronin/rinzler/README.md

 # b-flow
-binary data flow over web sockets
+**binary data flow over web sockets**

 ```
 npm install b-flow
 ```

-## Proposition
+## Unique Proposition

-Web trafic and server performance are usually affected by underlying data formats such as JSON or XML.
-These text formats are far from native data representation in bytes and needed to be processed (serialized/deserialized) several times for every single http call.

-Today browsers can handle binary data over websockets.
-Moreover data processing in javascript can be done with near-native performance because of web assembly.

-`b-flow` is a try to pass binary data from servers to clients and back with minimum data transformations.

-The problem with binary format is that it can be interpreted differently by different languages.
-It looks like a good idea to use a language independent data interchange format similar to XML or better JSON, but binary.
-Binary JSON!
+Client-server communication over BSON by websockets or HTTP/2 should reduce web trafic and optimize server performance.

+The trafic should be lesser because of higher efficiency of bynary format vs text formats like JSON and XML (even gzip-ed).

+More over bynary is close to native/machine data representation in memory and doesn't need any additional processing.
+So, it should requre lesser CPU and memory for back-end.

+In terms of clients, who are mostly web browsers, they can handle binary data effeciently with Typed Arrays, Buffers and, when supported, WASM.

+`b-flow` is a set of tools demonstrating client-server communication over web sockets using BSON.

 ## BSON